sparkyb/pype/readme.txt

 on later versions of Python and wxPython.

 #----------------------------------- Help ------------------------------------
-The majority of PyPE was written from 10:30PM on the 2nd of July through 10:30PM on the 3rd of July.
+The beginnings of PyPE was written from 10:30PM on the 2nd of July through 10:30PM on the 3rd of July.
 Additional features were put together on the 4th of July along with some bug fixing and more testing for version 1.0.
 Truthfully, I've been using it to edit itself since the morning of the 3rd of